microsoft/hands-on-lab-functions/docs/workshop.md

 1. You will open the demo web application which sends an HTTP GET request to APIM (API Management) to fetch existing transcriptions.
 APIM will be used as a facade for multiple APIs.
 1. The request is forwarded from APIM to an Azure Function endpoint handling transcription fetching
 1. This Azure Function endpoint retrieves the latest transcriptions stored in Cosmos DB, and returns them to the web application
-1. You will then upload an [audio file](assets/whatstheweatherlike.wav) in the web application interface
-1. The web application sends an HTTP request to APIM
+1. You will then upload an [audio file](assets/whatstheweatherlike.wav) in the web application interface and the web application sends an HTTP request to APIM
-1. An Azure Function endpoint handling uploads will process the request and upload the file to a Storage Account
+1. An Azure Function endpoint handling uploads will process the request
+1. The Azure Function will upload the file to a Storage Account
-1. When the file is uploaded the Event Grid service will detect it and publish the "Blob created event"
+1. When the file is uploaded an Azure Durable Function will detect it and start processing it
-1. The Event Grid System Topic will trigger an Azure Durable Function
-1. The Azure Durable Function retrieves the uploaded audio file
 1. The audio file is sent to Azure Cognitive Services via the Azure Durable Function.
 The speech to text cognitive service will process the file and return the result to the Azure Durable Function.
 1. The Azure Durable Function will then store the transcript of the audio file in a Cosmos DB Database
 1. Another Azure Function endpoint will be triggered by the update event in CosmosDB.